criblio/appscope/website/src/pages/docs/what-do-with-scope.md

 - Send metrics from nginx to a specified Datadog server.
 - Send metrics from a Go static application to a specified Datadog server.
 - For any of the above examples, substitute your analytics tool of choice.
 Optimize the data flow by mediating it through [Cribl Stream](https://cribl.io/product/).
+- Run `scope service sshd` in the AppScope CLI, so that the next time the `sshd` service starts, it will be scoped.
 - Run Firefox from the AppScope CLI, and view results on a terminal-based dashboard.
 - Run Google Chrome from the AppScope CLI, and view results on a terminal-based dashboard.
 And be surprised.
 - Monitor multiple Apache instances in a server farm, running the data [through Cribl Edge to Cribl Stream](/docs/cribl-integration#scaling-scoped-processes).